-Full disclosure, I’m writing from the perspective of someone who is in Talent, also know as Human Resources, so I have a bias on the critical nature of employee engagement.
+Full disclosure, I’m writing from the perspective of someone who is in Talent, also known as Human Resources, so I have a bias on the critical nature of employee engagement.
 My example above is, of course, a wildly improbable scenario, but I have observed a disconnect in how the engagement of “people” is perceived.
 I should clarify that employee satisfaction (“I’m happy”) is different than employee engagement (“I’m committed to the goals of the team and the organization”).
 With this, set all the targets you want, put all the controls needed into place, and think about the likelihood of a disengaged employee bringing these initiatives across the line.
 Further to this, organizationally viewing “people engagement” as a thread that runs through Strategic, Operational, and Financial risk is an opportunity to help remove silos and move risk to objectives.

-I’ve had the opportunity to partner with teams throughout Canada, Australia, New Zealand, South Africa and Asia, and the motivation to create a holistic, human capital strategy is a hot topic for business leaders around the world.
+I’ve had the opportunity to partner with teams throughout Canada, Australia, New Zealand, South Africa, and Asia, and the motivation to create a holistic, human capital strategy is a hot topic for business leaders around the world.
 There has been a shift in the approach of human resources (finite and/or depreciates when used or with time) towards human capital, which reflects investment and growth.
 With this comes the wide-view lens of people strategy and cross-functional organizational design to solve business challenges in new and interesting ways.
 Engagement is a critical business driver that not only impacts top-line revenue, but also bottom-line profitability, shrinkage, incidents, and accidents.
-If we include insider threat, data breaches and the ease to which brand/reputation can be impacted by social media, the potential risk expands.
+If we include insider threats, data breaches, and the ease with which brand/reputation can be impacted by social media, the potential risk expands.
 Take a look at the State of the American Workforce (Gallup, 2017); they have a great body of supporting research if you’re looking for data to support the business case.
 From my perspective, this reiterates why employee engagement doesn’t just sit in the human resources department—It is a multifaceted business issue that requires attention from all levels, especially senior leadership.

 So, what now?
-Many of you likely already have People Leadership sitting at the table, but challenge yourself to think about how continuous improvement in your employee engagement strategy will facilitate your enterprise risk management strategy.
+Many of you likely already have People Leadership sitting at the table but challenge yourself to think about how continuous improvement in your employee engagement strategy will facilitate your enterprise risk management strategy.
 Start with data.
 How regularly do you ask your employees about engagement (i.e., trust in leadership, alignment with business objectives, coaching from managers)?
 How often do you ask your employees how you can improve it?
-Annualized data is too far-out, think about conducting a quarterly (or even monthly) health-check.
+Annualized data is too far-out, think about conducting a quarterly (or even monthly) health check.
 Ideally, your employee feedback loop should match the speed of your business.
 These health checks can help you focus on tangible actions that will cascade into four key areas of employee engagement.
 We happen to like the Four Pillar Model (Davey, Gore, Parker, 2003) because it is broad while being specific.
-Each of these areas are robust and have wide bodies of research and content, so here are some initial points for consideration when looking to improve your employee engagement strategy:
+Each of these areas is robust and has wide bodies of research and content, so here are some initial points for consideration when looking to improve your employee engagement strategy:

 Do employees know how to make the organization successful?